-Roofing including roof space

-Repair category 1

-Notes No significant defects evident.
+Roofing including roof space Repair category 2 Notes ROOF: There is weathering to the tiled roof covering.
+There is some deterioration to pointing at ridge and hip tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE: Some damaged sarking panels were noted.

 Rainwater fittings

 Repair category 1

-Notes No significant defects evident.
+Notes No reportable defects noted within the limitations of the inspection.